LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/standard-token.md

 ### 4. Deploy your L2 ERC-20 token

-You can now deploy our L2 ERC-20 token using the [`OptimismMintableERC20Factory`](https://github.com/ethereum-optimism/optimism/blob/186e46a47647a51a658e699e9ff047d39444c2de/packages/contracts-bedrock/contracts/universal/OptimismMintableERC20Factory.sol).
+You can now deploy your L2 ERC-20 token using the [`OptimismMintableERC20Factory`](https://github.com/ethereum-optimism/optimism/blob/186e46a47647a51a658e699e9ff047d39444c2de/packages/contracts-bedrock/contracts/universal/OptimismMintableERC20Factory.sol).
 Use the `cast` command to trigger the deployment function on the factory contract.
 This example command creates a token with the name "My Standard Demo Token" and the symbol "L2TKN".
 The resulting L2 ERC-20 token address is printed to the console.